Software Development Flow

 • TypeScript

-To create solutions and understand the context of the problem, the software development flow accesses several GitLab APIs.
+To create solutions and understand the context of the problem, the flow accesses several GitLab APIs.

 Specifically, an OAuth token with the ai_workflows scope has access to the following APIs: